ziamee/ziamee/README.md

 - 👋 Hi, I’m @ziamee
 - 👀 I’m interested in dicovering new
-- 🌱 I’m currently learning coding program
+- 🌱 I’m currently learning C++ , Phyton , html/css/JavaScript
 - 💞️ I’m looking to collaborate on you
 - 📫 How to reach me message me
-- 😄 Pronouns: nothing
 - ⚡ Fun fact: Im boring 😂

 <!---